chrimerss/FloodRisk-DL/data/download_US_DEM/README.md

 # National Map Data Downloader

-This package provides Python scripts to download geospatial data from The National Map using county geometry bounding boxes.
-It uses the existing `terratorch/dem_getter.py` module to interface with The National Map API.
+This package provides Python scripts to download geospatial data from The National Map using simple county and state names.
+It automatically fetches county boundaries from the [US Census Bureau](https://www2.census.gov/geo/tiger/GENZ2018/shp/cb_2018_us_county_20m.zip) and uses the existing `terratorch/dem_getter.py` module to interface with The National Map API.

+## ✨ **New Feature: County/State Name Input**

+Simply provide county and state names like "San Francisco, CA" or "Harris, TX" instead of manually looking up coordinates!

 ## Files